idubrov/mb-reloaded/README.md

-# MineBombers Reloaded
+# RIIR MineBombers

-This project is re-implementation of the classic MineBombers 3.11.
-At this point, it's only a beginning with almost nothing implemented yet.
+This project is re-implementation of the classic MineBombers 3.11 in Rust.
+It uses original resources, but runs a new, Rust binary.

-This implementation required original game installation, which you can [download] for free.

 Running the game: